ibm-cloud-docs/power-iaas/ibmi-virtual-software-tiers.md

 2. Select an IBM Power10 or later server type from the **Machine type** list.
 3. Complete the following steps to assign a VSN to the instance:
    1. Edit the **Virtual serial number (VSN)** field.
-   2. The Virtual serial number (VSN) summary pane appears.
+   2. The virtual serial number summary pane appears.
    3. Select either **Auto-assign** or **Select from retained VSNs** option to assign a VSN.

 Assigning a VSN is not supported on a VSI with IBM i version 7.1 or earlier.